hicked/SYSC4001_A3_P1/README.md

 2. Check if the currently running process needs to do I/O
 3. Check if it has been preempted by another higher priority process
 4. Check if quantum has been reached

-> Comments have been left in code for